andrelandgraf/openimg/docs/api/node.md

 ## getImgMetadata

+`getImgMetadata` returns the width, height, and format of an image.
+The width and height parameters correspond to the auto-oriented version of the image taking the EXIF tag into account (see [sharp autoOrient](https://sharp.pixelplumbing.com/api-operation/#autoorient)).

 Import `getImgMetadata` from `openimg/node` and pass in a Readable stream (like `ReadStream`), a ReadableStream, or image Buffer.
 The function will return the width, height, and format of the image.

 ##### Example using a Readable stream: